-Design of the Paragon Star Soccer Complex and Mixed Use development will conform to City Standards.
-The proposed development will add approximately 9.01 acres of impervious area to the site during the first phase of construction.
+Design of the Paragon Star Soccer Complex and mixed-use development will conform to City Standards.
+The proposed mixed-use development will add approximately 18.53 acres of impervious area to the site, which will drain via overland flow and enclosed storm sewer to the Little blue Valley River.
 A full wetland delineation and flood study have been included within this report for further analysis in their respective areas.